Idenfall/pearto-attack/README.md

  - Simple and Dynamic: Automatically updates the displayed image in a loop.

  - Manual Exit: Stops when the user closes the terminal or stops the script in the IDE.

+To do :
+ - make a background music when program is running

+ - more image

+ - automatically write "teto supremacy" in a loop

+ - make it runnable with a .exe